elementxenon/lemonade/README.md

 # lemonade
 This is a program designed to assist a Fuelrat dispatcher.
+#NOTE: THIS PROGRAM IS IN AN EARLY STAGE OF DEVELOPMENT#

 *****HOW TO USE*****
 Option 1: Compile from source code